mikaelbr/node-notifier/README.md

 ## Usage Native Windows 8

 **Note:** There are some limitations for images in native Windows 8 notifications:
-The image cannot be over 1024x1024 px, or over over 200Kb.
+The image must be a PNG image, and cannot be over 1024x1024 px, or over over 200Kb.
 You also need to specify the image by using absolute path.
 These limitations are due to the Toast notification system.
 A good tip is to use something like `path.join` or `path.delimiter` to have cross-platform pathing.

 ```javascript
 var Notification = require('node-notifier');